 Learn from the Best

-At Wayne State College, you’ll have opportunities to enhance your education by participating in clubs, organizations, contributing to publications, and more.
+At Wayne State College, you’ll have opportunities to enhance your education as an English literature major by participating in clubs, organizations, contributing to publications, and more.

 Clubs and Organizations

-- Competitions and conferences – Showcase your skills when you compete in poetry and fiction slams or the Hot Papers Contest, and meet the pros when you participate in writing programs and attend conferences.
+- Competitions and conferences – Showcase and develop your skills when you compete in poetry and fiction slams or attend the English Festival, and meet the pros when you participate in writing programs and attend conferences.

 - The Neihardt Seminar – a special summer course taught by a visiting writer/scholar